gedw99/gio-print/docs/README.md

 - Note that later, we can use https://github.com/tadvi/winc/blob/master/menu.go to get Native Windows menu, and hence a Print button in the menu.

-On Mobile, Printing is initiated via the Share OS button.
+On Mobile, Printing is initiated via the operating system's Share button.

 ## Platform specific notes